stratum-mining/stratumprotocol.org/src/implementation.md

 ### Job Negotiators

 Job Negotiators (JNs) are Pool-side Proxies that receive and validate custom block templates from Template Providers.
 They negotiate template use with the pool per the Job Negotiation Protocol.
-They can further distribute jobs to a Mining Proxy (or Proxies) via the Job Distribution Protocol.=
+They can further distribute jobs to a Mining Proxy (or Proxies) via the Job Distribution Protocol.

 ### Template Providers